 Here are a few tips and ideas that may help you price your work.

 What are the costs for your art?
 (As in how much are your supplies such as paint, canvas, brushes, mediums, etc.), do you use framing, and what about studio costs because even if you paint at home, you can factor in the square footage used as your work space?
-You will need to factor in such costs as packaging and courier costs, your office space as part of being an artist is also about doing your bookwork and keeping things like websites up to date etc and don’t forget the time spent of working on this as it also is a factor.There is also accounting and legal fees, insurance for your artwork and premises, photographing your work, marketing costs, advertising, internet, phone-line and/or mobile phone, membership fees to art groups, subscriptions to magazines and exhibition entry fees and things like travel to shows or workshops etc to consider.
+You will need to factor in such costs as packaging and courier costs, your office space as part of being an artist is also about doing your bookwork and keeping things like websites up to date etc and don’t forget the time spent of working on this as it also is a factor.There is also accounting and legal fees, insurance for your artwork and premises, photographing your work, marketing costs, advertising, internet, phone-line and/or mobile phone, membership fees to art groups, subscriptions to magazines and exhibition entry fees and things like travel to shows or works etc to consider.
 Have I lost you yet?

 Galleries will take 40% commission on average; it can sometimes be even more.
 Price your work accordingly even if you are selling it yourself directly to the public.
-You may eventually start exhibiting in a gallery or other venue like a café or furniture shop that takes a commission and you don't want your prices to suddenly almost double.
+You may eventually start exhibiting in a gallery or other venue like a café or furniture that takes a commission and you don't want your prices to suddenly almost double.

 An important tip, don’t ever undercut your galleries.
 Your prices should be the same whether purchased through you or a gallery.
 It’s a small art world out there especially in